How to Adjust Your Rolex Bracelet: A Step-by-step Guide

 When you’ve done this, remove the Loctite residue that is left on the pin and screw.

 When you’ve removed the link, apply a very small amount of Loctite to the end of the pin and then put the link through the hole to hold the two links together.

 Now, carefully screw back the pin and make sure that it is properly screwed in.

 Also, make sure that you keep the link(s) that you’ve removed because these will affect the value of your watch if you are going to sell it in the future.

-How to adjust your Rolex bracelet: making sure it fits perfectly
+How to adjust your Rolex bracelet: Make sure it fits perfectly

 Now you know all of the ways you can adjust your Rolex bracelet.
 Now, it’s just time to find your perfect fit.
 It can take a few weeks to find the perfect fit for your Rolex bracelet, and normally, it’s not enough to just use one of these methods.
-Many times, you need to use several of them to adjust your Rolex bracelet to both make the size of the bracelet, but also the clasp of the bracelet a perfect fit.
+Oftentimes, you need to use several of them to adjust your Rolex bracelet- meaning both adjusting the size of the bracelet as well as the clasp, to achieve a perfect fit.

 If you have wrists that are smaller than 6.5” in diameter, you must remove a non-removable link from your bracelet.
 This is not something you should do yourself, but instead something that you should go to an authorized dealer for help with.

 There are also half-links for Oyster bracelets made for the Submariner and DeepSea SeaDweller bracelets, as well as half-links for Jubilee bracelets which you can get help with acquiring from an authorized dealer.